masc-ucsc/docs/docs/pyrope/04-variables.md

 The optional or valid attached to each variable and tuple field is implicitly computed as follows:

-* Non-register variables are initialized with valid unless `_` is used in the initialization which explicitly clears the valid attribute.
+* Non-register variables are initialized with valid unless `nil` is used in the initialization, which explicitly clears the valid attribute.

 * Registers set the valid after reset, but if the reset clears the valid, there is not guaranteed on attribute `[valid]` during reset.
 If the register does